alicewish/markdown/series/Hawkman.md

+Hawkman (1986-1987)

+Hawkman and Hawkwoman battle the forces of evil on their new adopted home of planet Earth!

 Hawkman (1993-1996)

 Hawkman is back in the DC Universe with a new costume, new weapons and new powers!
 Hawkman's become a true bird of prey-- a hard-edged urban hero whose extreme measures won't long escape the notice of the Justice League or the villains of the world!